 5. Share your message with video.
 Social media allows us to reach people all over the world and exponentially magnify our voice for animals.
-If you enjoy speaking or would like to give it a try, almost every platform offers an outstanding opportunity to spread your message.
+If you enjoy speaking or would like to give it a try, almost every platform offers an outstanding opportunity to broadcast your message.
 You can pre-record your thoughts and edit them into a topical series or go live and interact with your viewers in real time.
 Facebook, IGTV, and YouTube Live are a few platforms you could try.

 6. Explore video from behind the camera.
 If you don’t enjoy being in front of the camera but have videography skills, you could cut together animated videos or videos that use stock footage.
 Video is a powerful way to communicate complex subject matter… so, why not put your skills to use for the vegan movement?

 7. Move beyond the basics of social media.
 Watch our newest webinar, Social Media Strategy to Maximize Impact for Animals.
 This live recorded webinar by John Oberg, longtime animal advocate and social media influencer, covers how to choose your best platforms, perfect your communications, build strategies for your content, and grow your audience.